Group-4W/Sprint4/README.md

 - Suitable integration tests defined

-- Tests running on Travis CI/Circle CI/...
+~- Tests running on Travis CI/Circle CI/...~

-- Updated task board of user stories showing progress in the technical deliverables(done)by Aleksandros
+~- Updated task board of user stories showing progress in the technical deliverables(done by Aleksandros)~

 - Github repository showing work from all members of the team